A Rose Is Still a Rose (song)

 "A Rose Is Still a Rose" is a song recorded by American singer Aretha Franklin.
 It was written and produced by singer Lauryn Hill for Franklin's album of the same name (1998).
+Elements of the song "What I Am" by Edie Brickell and the New Bohemians were interpolated and sung throughout the song by Hill herself.

 The song focused on a motherly figure giving advice to a younger woman who keeps getting into bad relationships.
 Throughout "A Rose Is Still a Rose", Franklin advises that in spite of everything and despite the woman's "scorned roses and thorn crowns," the woman is "still a rose".
-Elements of the song "What I Am" by Edie Brickell and the New Bohemians were sung throughout the song by Hill herself.